TimothyGu/APUSH/Chapter6.md

 ### F. Voluntary Emancipators

-d
+A few southern slaveholders emancipated their slaves voluntarily.

 A few landowners in the south granted their slaves emancipation voluntarily.

-Slaveowners in South Carolina were willing to lose the war rather than losing their slaves.
+Slave owners in South Carolina were willing to lose the war rather than losing their slaves.

 ### G. Abolition in the North

-d
+Through the work of many northern abolitionists, slavery was outlawed eventually in the north for all newborns.

 Abolition was achieved in all northern colonies between 1777 and 1804.